top of page

 Genetic Blood Tests

-Strangely enough, the genetic blood test works--but you've got a more accurate read if you discover you're having a boy than if you're having a girl.
+Genetic blood test work!! but you've got a more accurate read if you discover you're having a boy than if you're having a girl.

 The genetic blood test involves testing a sample of Mom's blood in search of any Y chromosomes.
 If a Y chromosome is present, you're having a boy!
 If there is no Y chromosome present, that could mean two things: either you're having a girl or there was no Y chromosome present in that particular sample.

-This is a test you can get as early as 7 weeks which is why some parents find it appealing.
-However, it's still a good idea to go forward with the ultrasound down the road, just to make sure the results are accurate!
+This is a test you can get as early as 6 weeks which is why some parents find it appealing.
+However, it's still a good idea to go forward with an ultrasound down the road, just to make sure the results are accurate!
+Here at Sneak a Baby Peek we source our DNA Gender test from Sneak Peek DNA Tests ( which is a separate company).
+Turn around time for your results 48-72hrs via email.

 Less Accurate Baby Gender Tests